-estimated pro-bono dollars in millions donated by mentors last year (based on the 2017 CECP Pro-Bono Valuation Guide)
+estimated pro-bono dollars in millions donated by mentors last year (based on the Taproot Foundation’s valuation of pro-bono consulting services)

 Scaling Mentoring Virtually Drives Employee Engagement and Makes a Global Impact

 MicroMentor drives employee engagement with its unique virtual volunteering packages, while enabling organizations to make a global economic impact through mentoring.
 We also deliver a scalable and low-effort alternative to in-person mentoring for organizations that support entrepreneurs.
 With just the right balance of professional development training, customer service, and white-labeled technology, MicroMentor delivers tailored mentoring programs to corporations, INGOs, and government agencies across the globe, and trains employees in the art of business mentoring.

 Accion Opportunity Fund

 Aspen Network of Development Entrepreneurs

 City of Sacramento

 European Bank for Reconstruction and Development